eduarditoperez/lio/README.md

 * *cpu_recompute*: recomputes=0 mantains in memory the value of the functions for each point (more memory is used but execution time goes down by around 10%).
 Only used for the CPU kernels.

 * *full_double*: generate the application using full double precision instead of mixed precision (which is the default).

+* _libxc_: compile the application to use libxc library.
+Requires libxc for lio installed.

 INSTALLATION
 ------------